Sallie-May/PuellaMagi-Mod/README.md

 - `?goto <Coordinate>`: Teleport to the specified coordinate.
 - `?goto stop`: Stop teleporting.
 - `?autoteleport <on/off>`: Enable or disable automatic teleportation.
+- `?spin <1/2>: 1 is packet based, 2 is head based`: Change type of spinning.

 ### Visual Commands
 - `?color <hexCode>`: Set the health text color using a hex code (e.g., `?color FF5733`).